Hunter-How/Support/README.md

 If you have faced any problem please check out our **[Frequent Ask Questions FAQ](https://github.com/Hunter-How/Support/blob/main/FAQ.md)**
 Also welcome to leave us an question through our **[discussion space](https://github.com/Hunter-How/Support/discussions)**

-Feature request
+Bug/Question/Suggestion
 --------
-Welcome to leave us an issue with
+Welcome to leave us an issue with any Bug/Question/Suggestion that confuse you.
+Data coverage and feature request issues are supported!
+Click here to leave us an [issue]

 Latest Features
 --------